For a well-rounded meal that keeps you full, try these 16 tasty side dishes for tilapia. From mac & cheese to lemon rice, the options are endless.

 You can even kick it up a notch by topping it with parmesan cheese!
 It’s a simple addition, but the added flavor makes the dish even more sublime.

-If you want a fresh approach to roasting cauliflower, try this Middle Eastern method that’s just as easy and delish.
+If you want a fresh approach to roasting cauliflower, try the Middle Eastern method that’s just as easy and delish.

-For this dish, you need not cut the cauliflower before roasting.
+For this version, you need not cut the cauliflower before roasting.
 Yup, just pop the whole thing in the oven!

 But before you do, coat it in tahini dressing with garlic.
 Then sprinkle it with your favorite herbs and seasonings, such as parsley and sesame seeds.
 Beautiful.